HO-COOH/FastCopy/README.md

 - Additional dependencies per project:
   + FastCopy:
     - spdlog
+    - boost-algorithm
   + SpeedTest:
     - abseil
+    - ftxui

 [vcpkg](https://vcpkg.io/en/) is the recommended package manager to handle these dependencies.
 You can install them with one command, and do no more.
 ```
+vcpkg install boost-algorithm:x64-windows
 vcpkg install spdlog:x64-windows
 vcpkg install abseil:x64-windows
+vcpkg install ftxui:x64-windows
 ```
 ### Known issue
 - App crash after the window closed (does not affect users, low priority)

+### Recommendation
+Please install the [Child Process Debugger](https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool2022), so that the debugger would break at the copying process (after you launch the settings process).
+That is, you run the program first (so it goes into settings), then copy-paste a file, then the debugger will break automatically.
+Strongly recommended!

 ## Translation
 For contribution to translation, there are 2 places to be translated: